WhatsApp Guide

 Learn how to implement a custom WhatsApp authentication form into your application.

-To begin, you must request a QR code that users will scan to authenticate their WhatsApp account.
-Make a POST request to the Unipile API or use the corresponding SDK method.
+Make a POST request to this Unipile API endpoint or use the corresponding SDK method when available.

-const { qrCodeString, code } = await client.account.connectWhatsapp();
+const { qrCodeString, code } = await client.account.connectWhatsapp();curl --request POST \

 --url https://{YOUR_DSN}/api/v1/accounts \